Joystream/hydra/CONTRIBUTING.md

 ## Versioning and Releases

 The monorepo is organized with lerna, with a single version for all packages.
 Once a pull request is merged, the version is bumped to the new pre-release version following the conventional commits convention.
 When deemed mature, the `publish` action can be manuually triggered.
 It graduates the pre-release version and publishes to the npm registry and docker hub (for private packages `hydra-indexer` and `hydra-indexer-gateway`).

+## Publishing (for maintainers only)

+`Publish` Github action is supposed to be run manually.
+It has the following inputs:

+- `packages`: specify the list of packages to publish.
+If the list containts `hydra-indexer` and/or `hydra-indexer-gateway` then the corresponding Docker images will be published to Dockerhub.
+By default, it is set to `'*'` which means that both npm packages and Docker images will be published

+- `graduate`: Whether the current pre-release should be [graduated](https://github.com/lerna/lerna/blob/main/commands/version/README.md#--conventional-graduate) by Lerna.
+For examaple, `2.0.1-alpha.3` will be graduated to `2.0.1`.
+Graduated releases are published with the `latest` tag, while `pre-releases` has `next`.